mlerner/mlerner.github.io/_posts/2024-01-30-gemini-fast-failure-recovery-in-distributed-training-with-in-memory-checkpoints.md

 The paper lays out three factors to "wasted time" in existing checkpoint-based systems:

 - _Checkpoint time_: how long a model takes to build an intermediate checkpoint.
-- _Checkpoint frequency_: how often a training systemb builds intermediate states.
+- _Checkpoint frequency_: how often a training system builds intermediate states.
 - _Retrieval time_: how long it takes to fetch a checkpoint.

 {% maincolumn 'assets/gemini/figure1.png' '' %}